 We don’t take ourselves too seriously.

 And just because we partake in a craft steeped in tradition, doesn’t mean we are stuffy.
 We firmly believe beer should be fun and shouldn’t be taken too seriously.
-Our tasting rooms, our staff, our circusy packaging, all embody this spirit of fun and approachability.
+Our tasting rooms, our staff, our packaging, all embody this spirit of fun and approachability.

 But perhaps, most importantly, we think people and community matter.

 We love taking care of our people and giving our staff an environment to work where they feel empowered, to make choices that affect how the company is run.
 We give regularly and often to charity, and strive to create environments where people feel comfortable coming together with friends.
 We hire local artists for all of our artwork and use local ingredients as often as possible.
-We desire to be connected to our home and to be woven into the interworking of this circus we call Asheville.
+We desire to be connected to our home and to be woven into the interworking of this little circus town we call Asheville.